cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 ```

-you do not handle received packages because this module is only for sending the player information to a seperate leaderboard chain which you will create next.
+You do not handle received packages because this module is only meant for sending player information to a separate leaderboard chain, which you will create next.

-## Create a Leaderboard chain
+## Create a leaderboard chain

-After the extention of the checkers chain with a leaderboard module, the checkers game is able to keep track on the player stats and it can maintain(on request) a sorted leaderboard.
-In addition it can send player stats via IBC to another chain.
+After extending the checkers chain with a leaderboard module, the checkers game can keep track of the player stats and it can maintain (on request) a sorted leaderboard.
+In addition, it can send player stats via IBC to another chain.

-You will now create a leaderboard chain which can receive those packages.
+You will now create a leaderboard chain that can receive the packages.
 Determine another folder for your leaderboard chain, and scaffold a chain via Ignite:

 ```bash
 ignite scaffold chain leaderboard --no-module
 ```

-and again you can include a leaderboard module with IBC enabled in it:
+And again, you can include a leaderboard module with IBC enabled in it:

 ```bash
 ignite scaffold module leaderboard --ibc
 ```

-You need a structure to keep track on player information too:
+You need a structure to keep track of the player information too:

 ```bash
 $ ignite scaffold map playerInfo wonCount:uint lostCount:uint dateUpdated:string --module leaderboard --no-message